metamn/react/content/blog/is-graphql-functional-and-reactive/index.md

 REST uses an external resource (`authors`) and performs an additional operation (`const result=`) during execution.

-## Summing up
+## Finally

+This thought-play can be easily called _speculation_ by a rigurous reader.

+For example the code for `app.get('/books',...)` can be written to be fully functional.
+However this is the way you'll find it written in majority of REST APIs.

-This thought-play can be easily called _speculation_.
-Indeed, it is speculation.
-It's goal is nothing to do with demonstrating scientifically if GraphQL follows the functional reactive pardigm.
+The goal of this document was never to demonstrate scientifically GraphQL follows the functional reactive pardigm.

+The goal was to check if GraphQL can be interpreted using the paradigm.

+At the end the reader has to decide in what measure this exercise was successful.

-At the end, however, it gives a picture about the paradigm and how GraphQL APIs differ from REST.
+Until then &mdash; I hope &mdash; one can have a nice overview of the paradigm, and a glimpse on how GraphQL APIs differ from REST.

 ## Resources